Crypto-Link-Payments/crypto-link/docs/README.md

 [Stellar Lumnes](https://www.stellar.org/lumens) <br />

 ## :construction: Crypto Link Use case:construction:
-Crypto Link user experience is designed with peer-to-peer and merchant-consumer perspective in mind
+Crypto Link user experience is designed with peer-to-peer and merchant-consumer perspective in mind.

 ### Peer to Peer perspective
 Crypto Link allows users to execute instant peer to peer transactions with the help of XLM.
 Once transaction is